6 SaaS Security Best Practices to Keep Your Tech Stack Secure

 Assess the vendor's security policies, data handling methods, and certifications to guarantee that your data will be safeguarded in accordance with your organization's security standards.

 Do not sign a contract with a vendor lacking common SaaS compliance certifications like GDPR and SOC 2.
-You might end up losing valuable customer and financial data, leading to revenue loss.
+Otherwise, you might put your SaaS data security at risk, lose valuable customer and financial data, and lose revenue.

 4. Encrypt your data